 The primary role of an ESA is to provide an ongoing sense of comfort and security.
 These animals are particularly useful for handlers who require emotional support due to a mental health issue or following a traumatic event.
 However, while ESAs are beneficial for physical and mental health support, their role is more like a pet than a service animal.

-Service animals, on the other hand, are trained for specific tasks, and they provide help for individuals with physical, mental, and emotional disabilities.
-This includes conditions such as blindness, hearing impairments, physical disability, learning disabilities (e.g. autism), or mental health conditions like anxiety, depression, post-traumatic stress disorder (PTSD), or schizophrenia.
+Service animals, on the other hand, are trained for specific tasks, and they provide specialized help for individuals with physical, mental, and emotional disabilities.
+This includes conditions such as blindness, hearing impairments, physical disability, learning disabilities (e.g. autism), or mental health conditions like anxiety, depression, post-traumatic stress disorder (PTSD), and schizophrenia.

 The main role of a service animal is to assist their handler with day-to-day tasks that are otherwise difficult because of their disability.
 For example, a service dog may fetch medication, protect the handler in public, provide distraction and comfort during an anxiety attack, or do a room search to put someone with PTSD at ease.
 These highly skilled animals are also trained to deal with emergency scenarios that may arise because of their owner’s impairment.

-The Importance of the ADA
+The Importance of the Americans with Disabilties Act

 Another key difference between service animals and emotional support animals is that SAs are granted more special access rights, which we’ll cover in detail below.
 In other words, SAs are protected under the American Disability Act (ADA), while ESAs are not.